proventa/aws-postgresql-demo/docs/blog-Coordinated_OS_Updates.md

 ![coordinated-os-update](./coordinated-updates.jpg)

 Fedora CoreOS is a lightweight, container-focused operating system.
 It is designed to be updated automatically and frequently with atomic updates.
 This means that the entire operating system is updated as a whole.
 This is a great feature for keeping your system up to date and secure, but it can be a challenge to coordinate updates across multiple machines.
 There are some use cases where you want to coordinate when a system is updated.
 For example, if you have a 3-node database cluster, you would not want to update (which requires a reboot) all of the machines at the same time.
 This would cause downtime for your database.
 Instead, you would want to update one machine at a time, so that the database can fail over to another machine while the first machine is being updated.
+This is called a rolling update.
 In this blog post, we will learn how to coordinate OS updates across multiple Fedora CoreOS machines with the help of `etcd` and `Airlock`.

 # Prerequisites

 - An `etcd` cluster, which will be used by Airlock to coordinate the OS updates.
 We have a blog post about how to set up an etcd cluster [here](./blog-etcd_Cluster.md).
-- Two or more Fedora CoreOS machine that will be used to run Airlock.
+- Two or more Fedora CoreOS machines that will be used to run Airlock.
 In this case we will use the machines running Spilo container image.
 The guide to set up Spilo on Fedora CoreOS can be found [here](./blog-Running_Spilo.md).

 # Airlock Configuration

-Airlock is a tool that can be used to coordinate OS updates across multiple Fedora CoreOS machines.
+[Airlock](https://github.com/coreos/airlock) is a tool that can be used to coordinate OS updates across multiple Fedora CoreOS machines.
 It is a simple tool that uses etcd to coordinate the updates.
 It is available as a container image, so it can be run on any container runtime.

 Airlock needs a .toml file for its configuration.
 We can use the following `config.toml` file for our setup: